Maerus1/games-budget-bff/README.md

 # How to use it locally
 This api exposes two endpoints:
-/v1/api/updateSteamCollection and /v1/api/findGames?appName={Enter name of game here}
+/v1/api/updateSteamCollection and /v1/api/findGames?appName={Enter name of game here}&perPage={how many per page}&page={what page number of results you want}

 They're both GET requests that take no tokens or any special headers from the client.
-The second request takes a query string parameter called 'appName' which is required.
+The second request takes a query string parameters called 'appName', 'perPage', and 'page' which is required.
 All you need to do is call those endpoints (in the order they're written) while the service is running and be on your merry way.

 # How to contribute
 If this gets to a point where people actually want to improve this codebase then please let me know and I'll update the develop branch and we can start creating feature branches off of that.
 Then please submit a PR for code review and assign it to me.